Alabama Pharmacist And Wife Indicted On Tax Fraud Charges

 According to the indictment, beginning in 1999 the Fryes conspired to defraud the United States by submitting IRS forms to their employers that falsely claimed they were exempt from federal income tax.
 The Fryes also filed false federal income tax returns that understated their income.
 In late 2008, the Fryes filed a false refund claim with the IRS in the amount of $317,990.
-When the IRS attempted to collect the back taxes owed by the Fryes, Thomas Frye submitted false financial instruments to the IRS in purported payment of his and his wife’s tax liability.
-In one such instrument, Mr. Frye represented to the IRS that the false instrument had a value of $100 billion.
+When the IRS attempted to collect the back taxes owed by the Fryes, Thomas Frye submitted false financial instruments to the IRS to purportedly pay their taxes.
+Mr. Frye represented to the IRS that one of the false instruments had a value of $100 billion.

 An indictment merely alleges that crimes have been committed, and the Fryes are presumed innocent until proven guilty beyond a reasonable doubt.
 If convicted, Thomas Frye faces a maximum prison sentence of 105 years and Kathy Frye faces a maximum prison sentence of 30 years.